 - Grey Nomads provides people who are young at heart with the opportunity to travel to new places and experience volunteering at the same time.

 - International Student Volunteer Initiative is a Volunteering Queensland initiative to increase opportunities for international students to volunteer in Queensland.

-Register with Volunteering Queensland’s free Linkki Service, an online platform where you can connect with the volunteers you need.
+Register with Volunteering Queensland’s free service where you can connect with the volunteers you need.

 Once registered, you will be able to create your organisation profile, place ads for your volunteering opportunities and interested volunteers will apply directly to you.

 Workplace Health and Safety

 Volunteers and organisations that use the services of volunteers have obligations under the Work Health and Safety Act 2011 (PDF).
 Further information is available on the Workplace Health and Safety Queensland website or call 1300 369 915.
 Safe Work Australia has also developed detailed fact sheets for volunteers and volunteer organisations.

 The Queensland Civil Liability Act 2003 protects certain volunteers from incurring personal civil liability while undertaking voluntary community work for a state government agency, local government authority or an incorporated organisation.
 In order to be protected under this Act, volunteers must act in good faith and their work must be ‘organised’ which suggests formal control, supervision and a registration process.

 If a volunteer fulfils the conditions set by the Act, they are exempted from all civil liability for their actions.